kayleecodes1/cas-authentication/README.md

 It provides two middleware functions for controlling access to routes:

-- `bounce` Redirects the client to the CAS login page and then back to the requested page.
+- `bounce`: Redirects an unauthenticated client to the CAS login page and then back to the requested page.
-- `block` Completely denies access to unauthenticated clients and returns a 401 response.
+- `block`: Completely denies access to an unauthenticated client and returns a 401 response.

 It also provides two route endpoint functions:

-- `bounce_redirect` Acts just like "bounce" but once the client is authenticated they will be redirected to the provided "returnTo" query parameter.
+- `bounce_redirect`: Acts just like `bounce` but once the client is authenticated they will be redirected to the provided _returnTo_ query parameter.
-- `logout` De-authenticates the client with the Express server and then redirect them to the CAS logout page.
+- `logout`: De-authenticates the client with the Express server and then redirects them to the CAS logout page.

 ## Installation